Factory International Schools is Factory International’s year-long partnership programme for secondary schools.

 Throughout the year, young people will focus on three overarching schemes of learning – PLAY - CREATE - SHARE.

 Each term young people will use play and creativity to build social and self-awareness, make responsible decisions, and improve relationship skills and self-management.
 The programme will scaffold towards a final celebration event led by young people for their peers to experience, supported by Factory International.

-Factory International Artists and Facilitators will be embedded in each school on a weekly basis to deliver creative workshops.
+Factory International Artists and Facilitators will be embedded in partner schools one day per week of the academic year to deliver creative workshops.
 Sessions will explore social and emotional themes and art-forms linked to our wider programme, including performances and exhibitions.

 Activity will support the national curriculum including creative writing, digital skills, and citizenship.
 The sessions will be delivered by an experienced Lead Facilitator who’ll work with students throughout the entirety of the programme, ensuring young people build strong relationships.
 The Lead Facilitator will tailor learning to suit individual needs and interests.

 Guest Artists will also deliver workshops throughout the programme, exposing young people to familiar and new art forms through Artist-led sessions, building creative skills, confidence, and ambition.

 We’ll work with each school to implement the programme into their timetable, to ensure it meets learner’s needs and is on a path to achieving both the school’s and Factory International’s goals.

 Young people will visit us a minimum of three times throughout the programme.
 Trips will include watching world-class performances, experiencing dress and tech rehearsals, and connecting with our wider team to understand what it’s like to have a career in the arts.
 Young people will have regular opportunities to perform and share their work at school, in the digital world and at our new home.
 There will also be limited work experience opportunities for students at each partner school.